gleicon/ebook_cto_field_guide/index.md

 #### Enable accessible CD through GitOps

 Deploys should not be rituals.
-You need a way to track them but they should be done multiple times a day in a way that you can assess if prioritisation, complexity or lack of purpose is the problem.
+You need a way to track them but they should be done multiple times a day in a way that you can assess if prioritization, complexity or lack of purpose is the problem.
 Not access, arcane knowledge or risky environments.
 Having them integrated on how you build code is key.
 When code is merged, it goes to production.
 No special control panels.

 Look for at least 70% of infra/deploys to be uniform, leave corner cases for data and mobile.
-Invest on short feature deployment cycles with product prioritisation (lower lead time).
+Invest on short feature deployment cycles with product prioritization (lower lead time).
 Implement "You build You Run" in an standard way
 Simplify your stack — good engineering is boring.
 Avoid virtue signalling when building blocks: functional language, NoSQL databases, niche architectures are all nicer when they come naturally.

 #### Cost Management